dlanza1/ExDeMon/doc/developers-guide.md

 ### Store for stateful components

 Pre-analysis, analysis and notificators may need to keep some historical data.
-If so, implemented component can implement the interface ch.cern.spark.metrics.store.HasStore.
+If so, implemeanted component can implemeant the interface ch.cern.spark.metrics.store.HasStore.

-The save() method must return an object which implements the interface Store and contains only the data that needs to be stored.
+The save() method must return an object which implemeants the interface Store and contains only the data that needs to be stored.

 The load() method receives the previous saved store.

 Data contained in Store will be serialized and may thousands of these are stored.
 Taking into account that, the Store should contain as less data as possible.

+### Properties source

+This component is meant to produce a set of properties that will be merged with the properties from the configuration file.
+Properties from the configuration file cannot be overwritten.

+Externally developed properties sources must extend ch.cern.PropertiesSource.

 ### Metric source

-This component is ment to consume metrics from a source and generate an stream of metrics.
+This component is meant to consume metrics from a source and generate an stream of metrics.

 Externally developed sources must extend ch.cern.spark.metrics.source.MetricsSource.

 ### Metric pre-analysis

-This component is ment to transform incoming metrics before the analysis.
+This component is meant to transform incoming metrics before the analysis.
 If a pre-analysis is applied, the produced value will be the value used by the analysis.

 Externally developed pre-analysis must extend ch.cern.spark.metrics.preanalysis.PreAnalysis.